-Act gives the Commission power to subpoena the attendance and testimony of witnesses and the production of documentary evidence - 15 USC, section 49 (2006).
+tion of documentary evidence (15 USC, section 49 (2008)).

 The most common investigative power utilised by the DoJ in conducting civil antitrust investigations is the civil investigative demand (CID).
-The Antitrust Civil Process Act (15 USC, sections 1311-1314 (2006)), authorises the DoJ to issue CIDs in connection with actual or prospective antitrust violations.
+The Antitrust Civil Process Act (15 USC, sections 1311-1314 (2008)), authorises the DoJ to issue CIDs in connection with actual or prospective antitrust violations.
 A CID is a general discovery subpoena that may be issued to any person whom the attorney general or assistant attorney general has reason to believe may be in 'possession, custody or control' of material relevant to a civil investigation.
 A CID may compel production of documents, oral testimony or written answers to interrogatories.